Qwellstra/alx-system_engineering-devops/0x02-shell_redirections/README.md

 A script that displays the contents of two files
 A script that prints the last 10 lines of a file
 A script that prints the first 10 lines of a file
+A script that writes info into a file the result of a command